morphine06/MorphineOrm/README.md

 	},
 }).exec();

-// find some records just by complete the sql query after the where clause
+// find some records just by complete the sql query after
-// don't learn a new syntax, just use the sql syntax let dogs = Dogs.find(
+// the where clause ; don't learn a new syntax, use sql syntax let dogs = Dogs.find(
 	"birth>?
 AND kind.name like ? order by name", ["2015-01-01", "Lab%"]
 	).populate('kind').exec();

-// find the first record and populate the attributes of the associated model const dog = await Dogs.findone(1).populate('kind').exec();
+// find the first record and populate the attributes
+// of the associated model
+const dog = await Dogs.findone(1).populate('kind').exec();

 ```